sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/README.md

 # Learn Agentic AI: From Low-Code to Code
-*Build production-grade agents with OpenAI AgentKit, the Apps SDK, Agents SDK, MCP, LLM CLIs, and Spec-Kit Plus*
+*Build production-grade agents with OpenAI AgentKit*

 This Free Course is Offered by: [Panaversity](https://panaversity.org/)